 Some courses carry additional fees, such as a laboratory or material fee, which are charged by semester.
 The amount appears in the Schedule of Classes.

 |Advance deposit, charged each entering or readmitted full-time undergraduate student||$800|

 |Matriculation fee, charged each entering full-time undergraduate (matriculation and enrollment fees for graduate students are provided on the Student Accounts Office website)||$350|

-|Late payment fees (see Past Due Accounts, below)||$150|
+|First time late payment fee (see Past Due Accounts, below)||$75|

 |Late authorization fee for third-party payment (see Third-Party Payment, below)||$100|

 |Returned payment fee, charged a student whose payment is improperly drafted, incomplete, or returned by the bank for any reason||$35|